|Central State University (prior to their current renovations)|

 See Leon Nayfekh's article "The Power of Lonely" on the Boston Globe.
 Solitude is a good and needed thing, he says.
 Here are the bullets.

-- Even the most socially motivated among us should regularly be taking time to ourselves if we want to have fully developed personalities, and be capable of focus and creative thinking.
+- Even the most socially motivated among us should regularly be taking time to ourselves if we want to have fully developed personalities, and be capable of achieving focus and creative thinking.

 - Solitude (if done right) makes our bodies and minds work better.